ChuvashTet

 Chuvash internet resources can be located in any domain (or do not have a domain), and corresponding servers are physically located anywhere in the world.
 Chuvash Internet usually refers not only to the World Wide Web sites, but the Internet and other services that are used for communication in the Chuvash language (messengers, IRC, email), storage and multimedia products on the Chuvash language (file-sharing networks, Internet radio, Internet television).

-Chuvash Internet users employ Latin and Cyrillic scripts.